r-vage/ComfyUI_RvTools/Readme/Smart_Prompt.md

    ```
    ComfyUI/models/wildcards/smartprompt/
    ```
-   (Or edit templates in `ComfyUI_Eclipse/prompt/` and delete the smartprompt folder to get a fresh copy)
+   (Or edit templates in `ComfyUI_Eclipse/templates/prompt/` and delete the Eclipse/smart_prompt folder to get a fresh copy)

 2. **Choose or Create Folder:**
    - Use existing: `subjects/`, `settings/`, `environments/`